-This week’s gauging category will be proper gauging practices with a focus on properly sweeping the gauge to obtain the correct measurement.
+This article will cover proper gauging practices with a focus on properly sweeping the gauge to obtain the correct measurement.
 While this may seem like a simple concept, it is often overlooked and can cause improper measurements.

 When we say “Sweeping the Gauge”, it means: